VUDataScience/Deep-learning-based-object-recognition-in-multispectral-satellite-imagery-for-real-time-applicatio/README.md

 ## Deep learning based object recognition in multispectral satellite imagery for real-time applications

+In this repository we share an accurate and high-speed U-net architecture that is able to conduct a semantic segmentation operation for object recognition in multispectral satellite imagery.
+We utilize specific problem: “light-vehicle recognition in satellite imagery”.
+“Light-vehicle” object recognition requires the highest precision (due to a small object size of ~120 pixels only) as well as the model’s ability to generalize across dispersed scenes.
+The solution could be applicable to larger objects (e.g., aircrafts, trucks, ships, buildings) and generalizable across other satellite imagery datasets.
+We show that our U-net architecture exceeds human-level performance with state-of-the-art 97.67% accuracy over multiple sensors, it is able to generalize across dispersed scenery and outperforms other proposed methods to date.
+Its computationally light architecture delivers a fivefold improvement in training time and a rapid prediction, essential to real-time applications.

+Train_notebook.ipynb - contains jupyter notebook code for model training. make_image_coords.py - file for pre-processing image coordinates

 ### Dataset

 The dataset used in these experiments was created from an open-source raw satellite imagery database SpaceNet with